Nantong Rongdu Thread Co., Ltd.

 The main difference between bonded and non-bonded thread lies in their construction:

-1. Bonded Thread: Bonded sewing thread is treated with a special coating or adhesive that helps to strengthen and stabilize the fibers.
+1. Bonded Thread: Bonded thread is treated with a special coating or adhesive that helps to strengthen and stabilize the fibers.
 This process creates a smoother surface and reduces fraying, making the thread more resistant to abrasion, UV rays, chemicals, and moisture.
-Heavy duty waxed thread is commonly used in applications where durability and strength are essential, such as outdoor gear, leatherworking, and heavy-duty sewing.
+Bonded thread is commonly used in applications where durability and strength are essential, such as outdoor gear, leatherworking, and heavy-duty sewing.

 2. Non-Bonded Thread: Non-bonded thread lacks the additional treatment found in bonded thread.
 It is made of individual strands of fiber twisted together without any coating or adhesive.
 While non-bonded thread is still strong and suitable for many sewing tasks, it may be more prone to fraying and wear over time compared to bonded thread.
 Non-bonded thread is often used in general sewing projects, quilting, and embroidery where extreme durability is not required.

-1. To find right needle for bonded thread, you'e better to ensure the eye of the needle is 40% larger than the thickness of the bonded sewing thread.
-This will allow the bonded sewing thread to pass through the eye without trouble.
+1. To find right needle for bonded thread, you're better to ensure the eye of the needle is 40% larger than the thickness of the thread.
+This will allow the thread to pass through the eye without trouble.

 2. Polyester and nylon bonded threads including tex 45 bonded polyester thread and tex 45 bonded nylon thread usually have very similar tension characteristics as long as they are the same size.
 This means they are close enough in specs to generally not need tension adjustments when changing between them.